 People with the ISTP personality type tend to have a very good sense of humour, which may either help defuse a tense situation or make things even more complicated if the ISTP makes a joke that could be seen as insensitive.
-ISTPs are not naturally emotional and they may have difficulties recognizing the boundaries of what is allowed and expected in emotionally charged situations – consequently, they may unwittingly hurt people belonging to more sensitive types.
+ISTPs are not naturally emotional, and they may have difficulties recognizing the boundaries of what is allowed and expected in emotionally charged situations.
+Consequently, they may unwittingly hurt people belonging to more sensitive types.

 I wanted to live the life, a different life.
 I didn’t want to go to the same place every day and see the same people and do the same job.
 I wanted interesting challenges.

-Fairness and equality are two other ideas that are very important to ISTP personalities.
+Fairness and equality are two other qualities that are very important to ISTP personalities.
 ISTPs would rather bend or break the rules of the existing system rather than fail to meet their own personal standards when it comes to these things.
 Consequently, you will never see an ISTP in an environment where their personal rules are likely to be violated.
 ISTP personalities are also extremely loyal to their friends, but they may need a lot of “alone time” to recharge.

-In general, ISTPs tend to be very optimistic, generous and confident in their abilities – as long as they are not pushed into a corner, burdened with rules and guidelines, or asked to commit to something they are not yet ready for.
+In general, ISTPs tend to be very optimistic, generous, and confident in their abilities—as long as they are not pushed into a corner, burdened with rules and guidelines, or asked to commit to something they are not yet ready for.
 Unique and mysterious traits of this personality type may never cease to amaze people close to them, but it is also possible that ISTPs themselves will be surprised by them every once in a while.

 If you would like to learn more about the ISTP personality type and its traits, download the full ISTP profile – a 60+ page guide covering a number of diverse topics.

-Zachary Taylor, former president of the United States
+Zachary Taylor, former U.S. president

 Tom Cruise, actor